 The Christian Church (Disciples of Christ) is a community of witnesses to the life, death, and resurrection of Jesus Christ.
 By nature, we are a diverse yet unified group.
-Echoing Augustine, we believe that “in essentials, unity.
+One of our favorite quotes is “in essentials, unity.
 In non-essentials, diversity.
 In all things, love.”
 While each Disciple is their own, commonly our essentials are as follows:

 - Jesus is the Christ, our Lord and Savior, the Son of the Living God.